K3vin-Weng/Bookmarks/README.md

 ## Motivation
-As a webnovel and manga reader, when I finish the released chapters, I like to wait a few months to let new chapters accumulate.
+As a webnovel and manga reader, when I finish the released chapters, I like to wait a few months to let new chapters accumulate and then continue reading.
 However, I always forget where I was after so long and end up rereading several chapters which is incredibly frustrating.
-Therefore, I solved this issue with this project
+To solve this issue, I completed this project.

 ## Description
 This is an automated tool that lets users determine whether the book on the active webpage has been read before by